 I am not merely a drummer, who is only playing when I sit behind my drum set, my music is my life- I see rhythm in the motion of day-to-day; I hear beats under the soles of my shoes when I walk down the street, on the hood of my car in a hailstorm, in the clinking of crystal glasses, in the silence that hangs in the air between conversations- music isn’t outside of me, it’s around and in me, manifesting itself at the end of the day, when it’s just me, my cracked hands, worn feet, my drumsticks and my drum set, I surrender to the creative process, this is me and this is my life.

 Experience & Education

-Drummer for The High TopsJanuary 2011 to Present (over 6 years)
+Drummer for The High TopsJanuary 2011 to Present (about 8 years)

 Hip-hop trio w/ Baba Fly & Panama Soweto